-The SWL requirements are expressed in hours and weeks, and are expected to be carried out over the duration of VCE VET programs.
+The SWL requirements are expressed in hours and weeks, and where possible should be spread across the duration of VCE VET programs.

 It should be noted that industrial agreements may stipulate the length of a working week in a particular industry and this may differ from the VCAA recommendation.
 The industry requirements are to be adhered to.

 The appropriate occupational or workplace health and safety unit of competency in each program must be undertaken prior to SWL, as outlined in Ministerial Order 55.

 For more information on SWL, including Ministerial Order 55 visit the